LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Results

 \subsection{Multi-Task Model}

-\textbf{\adeptmt~ sets a new state-of-the-art for compact multi-task text embedding models, while supporting MRL and vector quantization.}
+\textbf{\adeptmt{} is teacher-compatible and sets a new state-of-the-art for compact multi-task text embedding models, while supporting MRL and vector quantization.}

 The training recipe detailed in Section~\ref{sec:approach} is not specific to information retrieval.
-We thus investigate its usefulness in synthesizing multi-task models.
-In this section we discuss the resulting \adeptmt~model, a 23M parameter model distilled from \mxbai~ (335M parameters).
+We thus trained a 23M parameter multi-task \adeptmt{} model, distilling from \mxbai~ (335M parameters).
 The compression ratio in this case is $14.6\times$.
-This model is publicly available under a permissive Apache~2.0 license.
+This model is also publicly available under a permissive Apache~2.0 license.

-We assess the performance of this model on MTEB v2 (English)~\cite{mteb_eng_v2}, a multi-task benchmark that, besides retrieval, also measures classification, clustering, pair classification, reranking, semantic textual similarity, and summarization performance.
+We assess its performance on MTEB v2-English~\cite{mteb_eng_v2}, a multi-task benchmark that, besides retrieval and reranking, also measures classification, clustering, pair classification, semantic textual similarity, and summarization performance.

-Table~\ref{tab:multi-task-results} summarizes the results of our model on this benchmark, and the right hand side of Figure~\ref{fig:teaser} displays them graphically.
+Table~\ref{tab:multi-task-results} summarizes the results for this benchmark, and the right hand side of Figure~\ref{fig:teaser} displays them graphically.
 Scores for the individual datasets constituting this benchmark can be found in Appendix~\ref{appendix:mteb_v2_scores_adept_mt}.
-We report performance scores when \adeptmt~ is run in standard as well as in asymmetric mode.
-This is only relevant in the retrieval and reranking settings as they are the only ones that support the two different modes.
-We compare against the perforamance of \minilm~ and \snowflakexs.
-At the time of writing, these two models set the previous state-of-the-art for $\leq$30M parameter models\footnote{We have excluded from our comparisons models for which the training datasets are not known although, at the time of writing, we surpass their performance too. }: \minilm~ achieves the best Borda score, while \snowflakexs~ has the highest average benchmark score at $56.1$\footnote{In contrast to BEIR, MTEB v2 scores are an aggregate of different metrics and as such the overall benchmark score is dimensionless.} on the corresponding public leaderboard.
+We compare against the performance of \minilm~ and \snowflakexs.
+At the time of writing, these two models set the previous state-of-the-art for $\leq$30M parameter models\footnote{We have excluded from our comparisons models for which the training datasets are not known, although we outperform them too. }: \minilm~ achieves the best Borda score, while \snowflakexs~ has the highest average benchmark score at $56.1$\footnote{MTEB v2 scores are an aggregate, dimensionless score.}.